 Kathleen Guler is the author of the four-part Macsen’s Treasure series of historical spy thrillers set in fifth century Britain.
 The final book in the series, A Land Beyond Ravens, won the 2010 Colorado Book Award and the 2010 National Indie Excellence Award, both in the historical fiction category.
-Other books in the series include: Into the Path of Gods, In the Shadow of Dragons and The Anvil Stone.
+Other books in the series include: Into the Path of Gods, In the Shadow of Dragons, and The Anvil Stone.
 Kathleen has also published numerous articles, essays, short stories, reviews, and poems.
-She is a member of the Historical Novel Society and earned her Masters degree in Ancient and Classical History, graduating with honors in November 2014.
-She is now working on a new novel consisting of three interconnected stories involving Scythian nomads and Celtic raiders set in the Black Sea region in the 4th century BC, Anglo-Saxon pirates off the coast of Britain in the sixth century AD, and intrepid archaeologists in the nineteenth century.
+She is a member of the Historical Novel Society and the Colorado Authors League.
+She earned her Masters degree in Ancient and Classical History, graduating with honors in November 2014.
+She recently completed her fifth novel that consists of three interconnected stories involving Scythian nomads and Celtic raiders set in the Black Sea region in the 4th century BC, Anglo-Saxon pirates off the coast of Britain in the sixth century AD, and intrepid archaeologists in the nineteenth century.

 Please visit Kathleen’s website: www.kathleenguler.com